-The following is the process by which the company assesses whether or not particular activities or countries are high risk in relation to slavery or human trafficking: We use the CPI and other public information sources as a guide to areas where slavery or human trafficking could be more prevalent.
-We also conduct a full due diligence process on all supply chains originating from outside of the EU.
+The following is the process by which the company assesses whether particular activities or countries are high risk in relation to slavery or human trafficking: We use the CPI and other public information sources as a guide to areas where slavery or human trafficking could be more prevalent.
+We also conduct a full due diligence process on all supply chains.

-The following activities are considered to be at high risk of slavery or human trafficking: Logging Operations & Manufacturing processes within certain countries.
+The following activities are at high risk of slavery or human trafficking: Logging Operations & Manufacturing processes within certain countries.

-Responsibility for the organisation's anti- slavery initiatives is as follows:
+Responsibility for the organisation's anti-slavery initiatives is as follows: